York: Public services

 The city has a magistrates' court, and venues for the Crown Court and the County Court.
 York Crown Court was designed by the architect John Carr, and built next to the then prison (including execution area).

 Between 1773 and 1777, the Grand Jury House was replaced by John Carr's elegant Court House for the Assizes of the whole county.

 The Female Prison was built opposite and mirrors the court building positioned around a circular lawn which became known as the "Eye of the Ridings", or the "Eye of York".

-1776 saw the last recorded instance of a wife hanged and burnt for poisoning her husband.
-Horse theft was a capital offence.
+The last recorded instance of a wife hanged and burnt for poisoning her husband in 1776; horse theft was a capital offence.
 The culprits of lesser crimes were brought to court by the city constables and would face a fine.
 The corporation employed a "common informer" whose task was to bring criminals to justice.

 The former prison is now the Castle Museum but still contains the cells.